stlouisn/BeaconRangeExtender/README.md

 A Minecraft Fabric mod, which keeps the weather when sleeping.

-This is a modern version of [Yermolim's Keep The Rain](https://github.com/yermolim/keep-the-rain).
+This is a modern and fabric version of [Yermolim's Keep The Rain](https://github.com/yermolim/keep-the-rain).

 ## Toggling